followmyutopia/devextreme-documentation/concepts/05 Widgets/FileUploader/00 Overview.md

 }
 <a href="http://www.youtube.com/watch?v=h8jGcKE33ME&index=51&list=PL8h4jt35t1wjGvgflbHEH_e3b23AA30-z" class="button orange small fix-width-155" target="_blank">Watch Video</a>

 The following code adds the **FileUploader** to your page.
 Use the [accept](/Documentation/ApiReference/UI_Widgets/dxFileUploader/Configuration/#accept) option to restrict the file types that can be uploaded to the server.
-This option is like the underlying `<input>` element's *"accept"* attribute and accepts the same values described [here](http://www.w3schools.com/TAGs/att_input_accept.asp).
+This option is like the underlying `<input>` element's *"accept"* attribute and accepts the same values described <a href="http://www.w3schools.com/TAGs/att_input_accept.asp" target="_blank">here</a>.

 ---
 #####jQuery